 The suggestions that our people have made have been included in our protocols for using our office space.
 As the pandemic and government guidance evolves we will be updating our assessments and protocols and will be consulting our people regularly.
 We also invite suggestions for improvements from our people at any time.

 The main risk that we have identified is the possibility of the transmission of Covid-19 between individuals through the routine use of our office premises.
-In accordance with the government's guidance, we have told our people to work from home unless it is unreasonable for them to do so.
+In accordance with the government's guidance, we are gradually returning to the office.
 For those that come into our office, changes have been made to ensure social distancing and all of our people are required to follow the detailed protocols.

 Key points covered by the protocols include:

-- We ask that those traveling to the office do so outside of peak periods and stagger their arrival at the office.
+- We ask that those travelling to the office do so outside of peak periods and stagger their arrival at the office.